 The interior is decorated and painted by Rocco Lentini, Ettore De Maria Bergler, Michele Cortegiani and Luigi Di Giovanni.
 The hall has a horseshoe shape, with five tiers of boxes and a gallery.

 HOW TO GET THERE

-The closest bus station is Piazza Verdi, located 50 meters away, on the route of the free shuttle bus Arancione, but also on the bus Lines 104, 108 and 124.
+The closest bus stop is Piazza Verdi, located 50 meters away, on the route of the free shuttle bus Arancione, but also on the bus Lines 104, 108 and 124.
 If you would like to discover the city on foot, use the map below.